- Privacy Notice

 - To maintain records according to rules that applies to us.

-We may keep your data for longer than 10 years if we cannot delete it for legal, regulatory or technical reasons.
+We may keep your data for longer than 10 years if we cannot delete it for legal or regulatory reasons.

-Despite your consent to receive marketing information, should you change your mind you have the right at anytime to stop us using your information for marketing use by withdrawing your consent.
+Where you consent to receive marketing information, should you change your mind you have the right at any time to stop us using your information for marketing use by withdrawing your consent.
 Consent can be withdrawn by contacting us at firstname.lastname@example.org

 - Access to and correction of the information we hold on you

 You can find out if we hold any personal information about you by making a ‘subject access request’ under the GDPR.

-- Give you a description of it;
+- Give you a description of it.

-- Tell you why we are holding;
+- Tell you why we are holding it;

 - Tell you who it has been disclosed to; and